On Thursday, 2nd of May 2019, we visit San Sebastián, called Donostia by the Basques.

 I ask myself, how these sheep full of wool handle rain.
 Do they get all wet?
 No, Ursula tells me, the Lanolin, or adeps lanae, protects them from the rain.

-The Latxe sheep are typical for the Basque Country and give the milk for the cheese called Idiazabal.
+The Latxe sheep are typical of the Basque Country and give the milk for the cheese called Idiazabal.

 From the Jaizkibel, we can see San Sebastián in the haze.
 The brooms are yellow.